grommet/grommet/src/js/components/Sidebar/README.md

 **footer**

-If specified, a footer component for the Sidebar
+If specified, a footer element for the Sidebar

 ```
 node